ralucas/node-zillow/README.md

 ```

 ## Contributing
 This module uses promises via the Q library.
 Please continue to use promises.
 And in lieu of any further formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint and test your code using npm scripts in the `package.json`.

 ## Contributors